Improving the Reorder Rate on QCommerce

 BACKGROUND

-Reorder feature simplifies the ordering process by allowing users to seamlessly buy items from their previous purchases.
+Reorder feature simplifies ordering process by allowing users to seamlessly buy items from their previous purchases.

 PROBLEM STATEMENT